Automattic/create-content-model/README.md

 The `post_content` is not intercepted, and the stored content is displayed.

-The plugin creates a block variation for each post meta field, and also exposes a block that renders the data type template from the current Query Loop context.
+The plugin creates a block variation for each post meta field, and also exposes a block that renders the data type's template in the current Query Loop context.